 Setting and Sustaining Long Term Goals:

 A Vision is built out of a set of personal values.
 A Goal is a broad aim at which your efforts are directed.
 An Objective is a specific and measurable milestone that must be achieved in order to reach the goal.
-Teens who are guided to have a vision understand how positive and realistic goals (both short and longterm) can contribute to their success.
+When we guide teens to have a vision understand how positive and realistic goals (both short and longterm) can contribute to their success.
 Such teens who develop a mission become committed to doing their best work and become resilient to setbacks.

-Our children must be taught and positively mentored about the ethics and integrity to use the technology and the tools at our disposal.
-They must learn that our thoughts, feelings and behaviors constitute our actions and have far reaching consequences.
-They must understand how society determines who is morally bankrupt.
-They must be educated on the consequences of living life as a corrupt politician, an online bully, a corporate cheat or a drugged-up music star.
+We must teach and positively mentor our children to use the technology and the tools at our disposal.
+Our children must learn that our thoughts, feelings and behaviors constitute our actions and have far reaching consequences.
+And they must understand how society determines who is morally bankrupt.
+We can teach them the consequences of living life as a corrupt politician, an online bully, a corporate cheat or a drugged-up music star.

 Science, Math and Technology are important, but without raising fair-minded, ethical human beings, our human intelligence potential might lead to a disastrous future.
 It our imperative as a society to help our children understand that we don’t just turn any thought that comes into our untamed minds into action without a deliberate judgment on its consequences.
-Its time we evaluate our own personal value system.
+Let’s start by evaluating our own personal value system.

 “Most Americans will tell you that character education is a good idea.
 According to pollsters, 90% of us want schools to teach core moral values.”